 Employment and Income Criteria

-Your credit shows lenders how likely you are to pay as agreed when you take out a loan.
+Your credit score shows lenders how likely you are to pay as agreed when you take out a loan.
 Examining your income and employment history helps lenders predict your capacity to pay (aka whether you can afford it).

-When you apply for an investment property loan, a lender will want you to show steady employment history.
+When you apply for an investment property loan, a lender will want you to show a steady employment history.
 You’ll also need to show enough income to cover your existing debts plus the new mortgage.
 The lender may let you count your projected rental income for the property you’re purchasing.
 But, depending on the type of loan, you may have to show previous landlord experience on your tax returns before you can include projected rent as income.

 Similar Debt-to-Income Requirements